influence-usa/lobbying_federal_domestic/README.md

     ./run bills --force

-The --force flag applies to all data types.
-Since the --force flag forces a download and parse of every object, the --fast flag for bills and votes will attempt to process only objects that are believed to have changed.
-Always use --fast with --force.

 Debugging messages are hidden by default.
 To include them, run with --log=info or --debug.
 To hide even warnings, run with --log=error.

 To get emailed with errors, copy config.yml.example to config.yml and fill in the SMTP options.
 The script will automatically use the details when a parsing or execution error occurs.